-UE 111 Online Learning Orientation 1

-Electives 16

-Pre-Licensure Nursing Care 36
+Pre-Licensure Nursing Care

-The (baccalaureate degree in nursing/master's degree in nursing/Doctor of Nursing Practice and/or post-graduate APRN certificate program) at (institution) is pursuing initial accreditation by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).
+The baccalaureate degree in nursing program at Trine University is pursuing initial accreditation by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).
 Applying for accreditation does not guarantee that accreditation will be granted.

 Doctor of Physical Therapy (119 hrs.)